KonanFR/PetProject/README.md

 ```

 ## Troubleshooting
-If you encounter ```FileNotFoundError: [Errno 2] No such file or directory``` when try to run tests - click on Run test sign
+If you encounter ```FileNotFoundError: [Errno 2] No such file or directory``` when try to run tests - click on `Run test` sign
-and select Modify Run configuration.
+and select `Modify Run configuration`.
 Then change Working directory to the project root directory.